Louisiana museum plans: Professor Longhair's life, legacy

-BATON ROUGE, La. — BATON ROUGE, La.
-(AP) — An exhibit about the life and legacy of the New Orleans pianist known as Professor Longhair will open next month at a state museum near the Louisiana state Capitol.
+BATON ROUGE, La. — An exhibit about the life and legacy of the New Orleans pianist known as Professor Longhair will open next month at a state museum near the Louisiana state Capitol.

 Henry Roeland Byrd was a great influence on New Orleans music.
 His hits include “Tipitina,” “Mardi Gras in New Orleans,” and “Big Chief,.”